Devotion written by David Trenbeath, Director of Finance & Facilities, Central region

 You then, my son, be strong in the grace that is in Christ Jesus.
 And the things you have heard me say in the presence of many witnesses entrust to reliable people who will also be qualified to teach others. – 2 Timothy 2:1-2

-I recently had the opportunity to observe a Parent Aide one-on-one session.
-It was my first time witnessing direct client interaction in our Parent Aide program, so I was really excited to see what it looked like.
+I recently had the opportunity to observe a one-on-one parenting skill session through our Parent Aide ministry.
+It was my first time witnessing direct client interaction through this ministry, so I was really excited to see what it looked like.
 I was blown away.
-In the two-hour window, I observed counseling, teaching, moments of laughter and a full-blown gospel presentation.
+In the two-hour window, I observed counseling, teaching, moments of laughter between the parent aide and client and a full-blown gospel presentation.
 I know not all sessions are like that, the majority may not be like that, but my key take away was this: the gospel message that Christ is victorious over sin and death must always be what drives us if we are true followers of Christ, and then we are called to share that good news with others.